 The Academy Complex

-The training classes are held in the main building comprising of an administrative unit, faculty rooms, lecture halls, library, seminar room, computer lab, GIS Lab, multipurpose practical lab, exam hall, a reprographic unit and a gymnasium.
+The training sessions are held in the main building comprising of an administrative unit, faculty rooms, lecture halls, library, seminar room, computer lab, GIS Lab, multipurpose practical lab, exam hall, a reprographic unit and a modern gymnasium.

-The Academy has an old and well-equipped computer lab.
+The Academy has a well-equipped computer lab.
 The computer lab has an internet connection along with a rich inventory of necessary hardware and softwares.
 Hardwares include printers, scanners, servers, CD writers, video projection systems etc. The trainees are free to use the computer lab at any time outside the lecture hours.
 Besides, the entire campus is Wi-fi enabled as the Academy is connected with National Knowledge Network.

-The Academy has a well-equipped GIS lab, set up under JICA funding.
-It has 20 Desktop computers with LCD Monitors having the latest configuration like Core-i5 processor, Windows 7 operating system and MS Office 2007 along with internet connectivity.
+The Academy has a well-equipped GIS lab, set up under JICA Project funding.
+It has 20 Desktop computers with LCD Monitors having the latest configuration like Core-i5 processor, Windows 10 operating system and MS Office 365 along with internet connectivity.
 In addition, ERDAS Imagine and ARC GIS softwares are installed in the computers.
 The GIS Lab also has Overhead Projector, Plotter and Scanner.

 The Academy Library

-The library subscribes to 1 journals - Indian Forester, 14 magazines, 3 newsletters and 6 daily newspapers.
-Needless to mention, regular purchase of latest books on varied subjects from forestry sector as well as on other allied subjects is never compromised.
+The library subscribes to the journals like Indian Forester, 14 magazines, 3 newsletters and 6 daily newspapers.
+Needless to mention, regular purchase of latest books on varied subjects from forestry sector as well as on other allied subjects is a continuous phenomenon.

 The following services are available in the Academy library: